Skip to contents

 3. Computes biovolume and carbon content per liter of sample analyzed.

 Biovolumes are converted to carbon according to Menden-Deuer and Lessard 2000 for individual regions of interest (ROI), applying different conversion factors to diatoms and non-diatom protists.
+The diatom relationship is selected with diatom_equation ("large", the default, or "all").
 If provided, the function also incorporates sample volume data from HDR files to compute biovolume and carbon content per liter of sample.

 If use_python = TRUE, the function tries to read the .mat file using ifcb_read_mat(), which relies on SciPy.
-This approach may be faster than the default approach using R.matlab::readMat(), especially for large .mat files.
+This approach may be faster than the default R reader, especially for large .mat files.
 To enable this functionality, ensure Python is properly configured with the required dependencies.
 You can initialize the Python environment and install necessary packages using ifcb_py_install().

 References